 Write up your agreed proposals in a formal document

 Mediation Information and Assessment Meeting (MIAM)

 This first meeting enables you to talk to the mediator and decide whether mediation is suitable for you.
-The meeting takes about 45 minutes and is for you alone.
+The meeting takes about 50 to 60 minutes and is for you alone.
 However you may if you wish, bring a friend along for support to this meeting.
 The mediator will explain the mediation process and give you the opportunity to discuss your particular situation.